-The London Interbank Offered Rate (LIBOR) was the dominant benchmark rate used in financial contracts for decades, including the above-referenced Commonwealth Lease Revenue Bonds Series A of 2007 (Variable Rate Demand) (the "2007A Bonds") and Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 (Variable Rate Demand) (the "2007B Bonds") issued on behalf of the Sports & Exhibition Authority of Pittsburgh and

-Allegheny County (SEA).
-The LIBOR benchmark rate will be discontinued and no longer calculated as of June 30, 2023 and will be replaced by the Secured Overnight Financing Rate (SOFR).
-All debt securities relying on LIBOR must transition to SOFR by June 30, 2023.
+The London Interbank Offered Rate (LIBOR) was the dominant benchmark rate used in financial contracts for decades, including the above-referenced Commonwealth Lease Revenue Bonds Series A of 2007 (Variable Rate Demand) (the "2007A Bonds") and Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 (Variable Rate Demand) (the "2007B Bonds") issued on behalf of the Sports & Exhibition Authority of Pittsburgh and Allegheny County (SEA).
+The LIBOR benchmark rate was discontinued and no longer calculated as of June 30, 2023.
+It was replaced by the Secured Overnight Financing Rate (SOFR).
+All debt securities relying on LIBOR transitioned to SOFR on June 30, 2023.

 The SEA has engaged Dinsmore & Shohl (Bond & Swap Counsel), PFM Financial Advisors LLC (Financial Advisor), PNC Bank (Underwriters), Dentons Cohen & Grigsby P.C.
 (Authority Counsel) and The Bank of New York Mellon Trust Company, N.A.
 (Trustee) to complete the documentation development, review, and execution required for the transition.
-The amendment to the 2007 Trust Indenture securing the SEA's 2007A Bonds will replace LIBOR indices with SOFR indices as fallback interest rates in the event of a failure by the Remarketing Agent to set the interest rate on the 2007A Bonds.
-Additionally, there will be an amendment of the interest rate swap relating to the 2007B Bonds to replace a LIBOR index with a SOFR index in the floating rate calculation.
+The amendment to the 2007 Trust Indenture securing the SEA's 2007B Bonds will replace LIBOR indices with SOFR indices as fallback interest rates in the event of a failure by the Remarketing Agent to set the interest rate on the 2007B Bonds.
+During 2023, there was an amendment of the interest rate swap relating to the 2007B Bonds to replace a LIBOR index with a SOFR index in the floating rate calculation.